openjs-foundation/cross-project-council/WORKING_GROUPS.md

-# Node.js Core Working Groups
+# OpenJS Core Working Groups

-Node.js Core Working Groups are autonomous projects created by the [Technical Steering Committee (TSC)][].
+OpenJS Core Working Groups (WG) are autonomous projects created by the [Cross Project Council (CPC)][].

-Working Groups can be formed at any time but must be ratified by the TSC.
+Working Groups can be formed at any time but must be ratified by the CPC.
-Once formed the work defined in the Working Group charter is the responsibility of the WG rather than the TSC.
+Once formed the work defined in the Working Group charter is the responsibility of the WG rather than the CPC.

 It is important that Working Groups are not formed pre-maturely.
 Working Groups are not formed to *begin* a set of tasks but instead are formed